15532th/avtdl/README.md

 - clone or download and unpack repository
 - (optionally) initialize and activate virtual environment
-- run `pip3 install -r requirements.txt`
+- inside the avtdl directory run `pip3 install -r requirements.txt`

 Installing from pypi: # not published yet